MERAprojects/ops-mgmt-intf/README.md

 What other documents are available?
 -----------------------------------
-For the high level design of ops-mgmt-intf, refer to [Management Interface design - TBL](DESIGN.md) For Command Reference document of ops-mgmt-intf, refer to [Management Interface Command Reference - TBL](CLI.md)
+For the high level design of ops-mgmt-intf, refer to [Management Interface design](/documents/user/mgmt_intf_design) For Command Reference document of ops-mgmt-intf, refer to [Management Interface Command Reference](/documents/user/mgmt_intf_cli)

 For general information about OpenSwitch project refer to http://www.openswitch.net